wufaxiang/AI-Learning-Process/README.md

 # NAS-Resouces
-The papers, ppt, video and all resources about Neural Architecture Search when learning
+The papers, ppt, video and all resources about Neural Architecture Search while learning

 ### Paper